CQS-AS/cloud-landing/README.md

-## Reference implementation for CQS Cloud
+## Landing Page for CQS Cloud

-This is a reference implementation for the CQS Cloud projects.
-It defines the basic styles and shows the structure and organisation of the codebase as well as the tools that are used.
+This is a demo project for the new CQS Cloud landing page.
+Pull and take a look.